 Feeling trapped is one of the most painful emotional experiences.
 The need to escape from this place can sometimes lead us to do things that are irrational and self-destructive.

-A young woman who I’ve been working with for couple of years and he was struggled with depression on and off for many years, finally seem to be making some headway in her life with a new relationship and a new job as a supervisor in a department store.
-Over the course of a couple of months, however, these positive changes begin to cause more and more stress.
+A young woman who I’ve been working with for couple of years who struggles with chronic depression, finally seem to be making some headway in her life with a new relationship and a new job as a supervisor in a department store.
+Over the course of a couple of months, however, these positive changes began to cause more and more stress.
 Her relationship took up a lot of time.
 And the new job became increasingly demanding when a planned remodel of the store where she worked coincided with the loss of several key employees, so that she was not only doing her own job but filling in for others.

 When I saw her last week she had gone from the state of manageable stress to overwhelming fatigue and distress.
 She was no longer sleeping more than five or six hours a night.
 She seemed to be in shock.

-But when I told her that I thought she needed to find a way out of some of the news demands time, she said that there was no solution.
+But when I told her that I thought she needed to find a way out of some of the new demands on her time, she said that there was no solution.
 Work needed her now more than ever and she felt that this job opportunity was to good to put in jeopardy.
 And of course her relationship also felt like something she needed to pay attention to.

 A couple of days later she got so overwhelmed that she drank too much and took a small overdose of some sleeping pills.
 It wasn’t really a suicide attempt, but a reflection of the feeling that there was no way out of her situation.